internship-experience-uk/google-code-sample/java/README.md

 # Youtube Challenge - Java
 The Java Youtube Challenge uses Java 11, Junit 5.4 and Maven.

+If you need to install Maven, follow the instructions in [this](https://www.baeldung.com/install-maven-on-windows-linux-mac) link.

 ## Setting up
 You can write code in any editor you'd like.
 However, different editors have different ways of dealing with Java code, so in case of doubt we recommend